30-Year-Old Michigan Cat Dies After Being Shot With BB Gun

-EAST GRAND RAPIDS — The owners of a 30-year-old cat in Michigan had to put their beloved pet down this month after he was shot outside of his home with a BB gun.
+EAST GRAND RAPIDS, Mich.
+(CBS Local)–The owners of a 30-year-old cat in Michigan had to put their beloved pet down this month after he was shot outside of his home with a BB gun.
 The incident happened over Labor Day Weekend and has shocked the community on the west side of the state.

 East Grand Rapids Mayor Amna Seibold shared the story on her Facebook, reminding her residents that BB guns are not toys and shooting any kind of gun in the city is not allowed.